stat-20/teaching-guide/infrastructure-for-next-time.md

 3. Third teach Rmds with markdown + R as a way to combine the two in a manner that is reproducible.

 ### Progression of assignments

+The following components will follow one another as ordered here during the first week of class.

 **Markdown**